23+ Questions To Ask Before Hiring a CRO Agency

 10. Who will handle implementing the test on our website?

 Understanding who will handle implementing the A/B tests ensures you will allocate the required resources to guarantee the project’s success.
-It will also provide you with insights into the type of tests the firm plans on introducing during the project.
+It will also provide you with insights into the types of tests the firm plans to introduce during the project.

 AB tests require development time.
 The amount of time depends on the complexity of the AB testing that you will run on the site.
 Most AB tests are implemented using front-end developers.
-These tests use javascript to manipulate how a page appears on the site.
+These tests use JavaScript to manipulate how a page appears on the site.
 Some CRO agencies ask you to handle the development of the AB tests yourself.
-And some clients like that since it helps them control the cost of the project.
+Some clients prefer this approach since it helps them control the project’s cost.

 I have seen it fail one too many times for two reasons: